History of the Royal Navy (before 1707): Spanish Armada (1588) and English Armada (1589)

 While Henry VIII had launched the Royal Navy, his successors Edward VI and Mary I had neglected it, and it was little more than a system of coastal defence.
 Elizabeth made naval strength a high priority.
 She risked war with Spain by supporting the "Sea Dogs", such as John Hawkins and Francis Drake, who preyed on the Spanish merchant ships carrying gold and silver from the New World.
 The Navy yards were leaders in technical innovation, and the captains devised new tactics.
-Parker (1996) argues that the full-rigged ship was one of the greatest technological advances of the century, and permanently transformed naval warfare.
-In 1573 English shipwrights introduced designs, first demonstrated in the Dreadnaught, that allowed the ships to sail faster and manoeuvre better, and permitted heavier guns.
+Geoffrey Parker argued that the full-rigged ship was one of the greatest technological advances of the century, and permanently transformed naval warfare.
+In 1573 English shipwrights introduced designs, first demonstrated on the Dreadnaught, that allowed the ships to sail faster and manoeuvre better and permitted heavier guns.
 Whereas before warships had tried to grapple with each other so that soldiers could board the enemy ship, now they stood off and fired broadsides that would sink the enemy vessel.